abelsj60/my-site/README.md

 Timed animation sequences tell a story about the entry, exit, and use of major creative elements.

-This has caused the [App component state](https://github.com/abelsj60/jamesabels.net/blob/c53a0c70ec6a084ec9727f4df0301fa825c8e28e/app/App.jsx#L286) to be larger than expected, as functionally unrelated child Components (i.e., siblings) needed to track animation sequences in order to join them.
+This has caused the [App component state](https://github.com/abelsj60/jamesabels.net/blob/c53a0c70ec6a084ec9727f4df0301fa825c8e28e/app/App.jsx#L286) to be larger than expected, as functionally unrelated child Components (i.e., siblings) need to track animation sequences to join them.
 A move to React Hooks or Redux might condense this code.

 ##### ∙ Compression stepping